 The Company does not use leverage as a long-term strategy but does utilize its line of credit in the short term to smooth out its cash inflows and outflows related to mortgage advances and repayments as well as share sales and redemptions.
 The amount of interest expense in any quarter fluctuates with the actual utilization of the available credit line.
-The bank line of credit was utilized more in the first three quarters in 2023 as well as Q4 2022 and was nil as December 31, 2023.
+The bank line of credit was not utilized in Q1 2024.

-The provision for impairment losses in Q4 2022 increased significantly due to the restatement of \$3.7 million related to large residential development property (see Mortgage impairments and provision for impairment losses).
-In Q4 2023, the provision for the large residential development property increased by \$0.2 million to \$6.6 million.
-In addition, given the change in the economic environment and housing market as a result of the Canada's Central Bank increasing interest rates by approximately 5% in a short period of time as well as the overall restrictive financial lending environment, there was an increase in the number of construction mortgages seeing a significant increase in credit risk in Q4 2023.
+The provision for impairment losses in Q1 2024 increased versus the comparative period due to the increase of stage 2 and stage provisions for residential and residential construction mortgages.
+In Q1 2024, the provision for the large residential development property was essentially unchanged at \$6.6 million.
+Given the change in the economic environment and housing market as a result of the Canada's Central Bank increasing interest rates by approximately 5% in a short period of time as well as the overall restrictive financial lending environment, there is increased credit risk in the current economic environment.
 Please refer to the Mortgage impairments and provision for impaired losses section of the Management Discussion and Analysis for more details.

 Other operating expenses comprise of legal, audit, directors' fees and expenses, and other operating costs of the Company and may fluctuate based on the timing of these expenses throughout the year.
-Other operating expenses increased in Q4 2023 to \$691 thousand from \$253 thousand in Q4 2022 primarily due to higher legal and audit expenses incurred that were associated with the Ontario Securities Commission continuous disclosure review.
+Other operating expenses increased in Q1 2024 to \$998 thousand from \$312 thousand in Q1 2023 primarily due to higher legal and audit expenses incurred that were associated with the Ontario Securities Commission continuous disclosure review.